PaulKlinger/mrna_vaccine_badge/README.md

 The sequences are stored encoded into 2 bits per nucleotide using [encode_genome.py](encode_genome.py).

-Current draw is ~3mA depending on which color LEDs are active at the moment (the blue ones are a lot more efficient than the red ones), which should last over a day of continuous use on a CR2032 coin cell.
+Current draw is ~3mA depending on which color LEDs are active at the moment (the blue ones are a lot more efficient than the red ones).
+A CR2032 coin cell should last for at least 10h of continuous use (one run through the sequence takes ~10min, and it automatically shuts off afterwards).
+Standby current draw is ~0.15µA, should last basically forever (years).

 ### Components:

-- ATtiny1617 MCU
+- 1 x ATtiny1617 MCU
-- SMD button (SMD-BUTTON(2P-3.0X2.5X1.2+0.4MM)-B3U-1000P-2P-SMD)
+- 1 x SMD button (SMD-BUTTON(2P-3.0X2.5X1.2+0.4MM)-B3U-1000P-2P-SMD)
-- CR2032 Coin cell clip
+- 1 x CR2032 Coin cell clip
 - 2 x blue 0805 LED
 - 2 x green 0805 LED
 - 2 x yellow 0805 LED